Everything Every Band All at Once I: A Global Morphology Catalog in Abell 2744 based on UNCOVER/MegaScience: Structural Fitting

 \begin{itemize} \item{${ use\_phot} = 1$;} \item{$\rm SNR > 10$, where $\rm SNR \equiv f_{\nu,band}/e_{\nu,band}$.} \end{itemize} Our choice of SNR-based selection aims to exclude sources where we expect large fractional error and to reduce overall computation cost.
 We demonstrate the correlation between SNR and fractional error with recovery tests in Section \ref{sec: recovery test}.
 Our selection results in an initial sample that contains from $\sim 6000$ to $\sim 27000$ targets in each of the 20 NIRCam bands, with the specific number for each band presented in Table \ref{tab:N fit}.
 There are typically more eligible ($\rm SNR>10$) targets in broad bands than medium bands, as the broad band images reach deeper effective depths \citep{Weaver.etal.2024,Suess.etal.2024}.

 \begingroup \endgroup

 For each target, our pipeline prepares a suite of grid-matched cutouts, including a science image, an error image, and a mask, prior to the implementation of structural fitting.
 Starting with the science image, we adopt a square cutout centered on the flux center of the main target from the detection image.
-We initialize the cutout image with a minimum width of $\rm 2''$, and we then iteratively increase the cutout width by 5 pixels in all directions.
+We initialize the cutout image with a minimum width of $4''$, and we then iteratively increase the cutout width by 5 pixels in all directions.
 At every step after enlarging the cutout, we check the distance between the cutout edge and the nearest segment edge of the target, using the segmentation map.
 When the source segment edge is at least $\rm 0.5''$ from the cutout edge, we stop enlarging the cutout and finalize the cutout width.
-A maximum width of $\rm 6''$ is enforced for these cutouts.
+A maximum width of $12''$ is enforced for these cutouts.
+The half of the maximum cutout width is larger than the Kron radii of all sources in UNCOVER/MegaScience, except for one galaxy, which has a $\rm R_{eff} \sim 1.2''$ in both SW and LW bands.
+Therefore, our selected maximum cutout width is sufficiently large for fitting all sources in this dataset.
 We extract the corresponding cutouts from the error map and the segmentation map, adopting the same centroid location and the width as the science cutout.

 The error map $\rm err(x,y)$ is produced using the science image $\rm sci(x,y)$, exposure time map $\rm exp(x,y)$, and the weight image $\rm wht(x,y)$ as follows:

 where $\rm \sigma_{poisson}(x,y)$ is the Poisson variance map, defined as: